Award: Associate of Applied Science

 Students may be required to minimally attend 4 days a week – lecture twice a week and skills laboratory or clinical twice a week.
 Classes are scheduled between 8:00AM and 5:00PM.
 On-campus Skills Labs are scheduled between 8:00AM and 4:00PM.
-Transition students may be required to attend classes and clinical 5 days a week during the summer semester.
 Clinical times vary and may be nine or twelve hour shifts and can be day, evening, or night, depending on the sites availability.

 Transfer of Previous Nursing Credits: Students seeking to transfer credits received from nursing courses at other institutions will be considered on an individual basis by the Program Dean.
 The student may be asked to provide course descriptions, course syllabi, preadmission testing or achievement test scores, and selected data from the course instructor in order to determine placement in the nursing program.
 This option is subject to space availability.
 Since there are frequently differences among nursing programs, students desiring to transfer should be aware that there might be an interruption in their program progression depending on placement in the PDCCC Nursing Program.
 Students must schedule an appointment with the Dean of Nursing and Allied Health (email@example.com).
 Students who have failed two attempts in a nursing program will not be permitted to enroll in PDCCC’s ADN program.